OLYMPUS BH-2 MICROSCOPES

 information and files by Greg McHone

-BH-2 microscopes are relatively easy to service, and their high quality means they can stay in great condition even after years of use.
-Photos of my Olympus microscopes and their parts, and my collection of documents and web links about Olympus BH-2, CH-2 and related models, are shared on this page.
-Also see my wonderful BH-2 BHSP and other descriptions of Olympus microscopes (among other polarizing models) on my Geological Microscopes website.
+BH/BH2/CH/CH2 microscopes are relatively easy to service, and their high quality means they can stay in great condition even after years of use.
+I ought to know, as I have had more than 50 different "pre-owned" examples (lost count some time ago) in my shop.
+Photos of some of my Olympus microscopes and their parts, and my collection of documents and web links about Olympus BH2, CH2 and related models, are shared on this page.
+Also see my wonderful BH2 BHSP and other descriptions of Olympus microscopes (among other polarizing models) on my Geological Microscopes website.
+My particular interest is in petrographic polarizing microscopes, and so some extra attention is paid to Olympus pol versions on this page.

-Even after Olympus started to produce the BX series as its replacement in 1993, the BH-2 stayed in production to meet demand that continued from happy users.
-I don't know when that ended, but I am told that many BH-2 parts are still stocked by dealers.
-Certainly an ever-growing number of used BH-2 microscopes and parts are now available, especially on eBay, at a fraction of new cost -- I say hooray!
-Some historical information about the BH/BH2-CH/CH2 lines is repeated below from the Olympus history webpage:
+I have read that even after Olympus started to produce the BX series as its replacement in 1993, the BH2 stayed in production to meet demand that continued from happy users.
+I don't know when that ended, but many BH2 parts are still stocked by dealers.
+Certainly an ever-growing number of used BH2 microscopes and parts are now available, especially on eBay, at a fraction of new cost -- I say hooray!
+Somewhat oddly, the BHS-P polarizing model was marketed in the same 1980 catalog that describes gray-body AH-P and CHA-P pol models, with no BH or BH2 pol scopes mentioned.
+That must have been a transition year.
+Even more oddly, the POS microscope with a horse-shoe foot, designed in the 1960s as an update of even earlier stands, was still available in 1996 according to the biological microscopes brochure posted below.
+Some historical information about the BH/BH2, CH and BX lines is repeated from the Olympus microscope history webpage:

 BH Series (1974)